-Currently, the top ten holdings in the fund ranked by size are Apple, Google, Microsoft, Amazon, Facebook, Johnson and Johnson, Exxon Mobile, Berkshire Hathaway, J.P.
-Morgan Chase, and Wells Fargo.
-Those ten companies account for a full 20% of the value of the C Fund; the other approximately 490 companies make up the remaining 80%.
+Currently, the top ten holdings in the fund ranked by size are Apple, Google, Microsoft, Amazon, Johnson and Johnson, Exxon Mobile, Facebook, Berkshire Hathaway, J.P.
+Morgan Chase, and Bank of America.
+Those ten companies account for over 20% of the value of the C Fund; the other approximately 490 companies make up the remaining 80% or less.

 C Fund Pros:

 - Historically has given returns of about 9% per year, which is better than most other investments available